Ambita/samhandling_megler_boligbyggelag_docs/README.md

   * epost (email) - email to company
 * klient - Information about the company that is the owner of the realties.
 Required for all callback types except callback type "feil"
   * klienttype (client type) - The type of client (see list of examples)
-  * organisasjonsnavn (organization name) - The client name
+  * organisasjonsnavn (organization name) - The client's name
-  * organisasjonsnummer (organization number) - The client organization number
+  * organisasjonsnummer (organization number) - The client's organization number
   * epost (email) - Email to the client
   * styreleder (chairperson) - The person leading the board
-    * navn (name) - Name of chair person
+    * navn (name) - Chairperson's name
-    * epost (email) - Email to chair person
+    * epost (email) - Chairperson's email address
-    * telefonnr (phone numer) - The phone number to the chair person
+    * telefonnr (phone numer) - Chairperson's phone number
 * levert (delivered) - timestamp when the response message was created
 * referanse (reference) - a reference to the assignment from the accountant
 * eierform (type of ownership) - can be Andelseier, Seksjonseier or Aksjonær

-When our system receives this message it will construct a styled document as a PDF and deliver it directly to the broker system.
+When our system receives this message, it will construct a styled document as a PDF and deliver it directly to the broker system.

 List of client types: